-Efficiency and performance audits—The audit cycle that began in 2011 with yearlong citywide audits conducted by the Matrix Group and Citygate established baseline recommendations on operations, personnel, and processes in all the departments throughout the City.
-The four-year cycle approved by the City Council in 2012 includes a rotational schedule of departmental audits to ensure city departments operate efficiently compared to comparably-sized jurisdictions, manage risks effectively, perform well with respect to internal controls and as stewards of public funds and resources.
-Audits for the Electric and Environmental Utilities departments were completed in FY2013-14, and in FY2014-15, Parks, Recreation & Libraries and Public Works will be audited.
+- Efficiency and performance audits—The audit cycle that began in 2011 with yearlong citywide audits conducted by the Matrix Group established baseline recommendations on operations, personnel, and processes throughout all City departments.
+The four-year cycle approved by the City Council in 2012 includes a rotational schedule of audits to ensure city departments operate efficiently, manage risks effectively, and perform well with respect to internal controls and as stewards of public funds and resources.
+Audits for the Electric and Environmental Utilities departments were completed in FY2013-14.
+In FY2014-15, Parks, Recreation & Libraries and Public Works were audited, and in FY2015-16, the City’s administrative departments will be audited.

-Budget oversight—In FY2014-15, the City is expanding the scope of the Finance Department to allow for quarterly meetings with departments.
-This will position Finance with a more strategic role in the oversight of departments’ budgets to ensure accountability and transparency and the support of departmental goals.
+- Budget oversight—In FY2014-15, the City expanded the scope of the Finance Department to allow for quarterly meetings with departments.
+This positioned Finance to provide strategic oversight of departments’ budgets to ensure accountability and transparency and the support of departmental goals.

-Employment models and training - After cutting more than 180 positions from the General Fund since 2007 (about 15 percent of the workforce), a variety of staffing models are being considered for the long-term.
-The City is determining how to balance providing services and responding to community needs with minimizing long-term costs.
+- Employment models and training— A key city strategy continues to be balancing how we provide services and respond to community needs while minimizing long-term costs.
 We continue to determine on a case-by-case basis whether a service requires a full-time regular position, a temporary position, or a contract position.
 Along with this, the City continues to evaluate and monitor the optimal mix of full-time and temporary labor to successfully provide various city services.
-In the FY2014-15 budget, the City will allocate $100,000 toward a paid internship program that will help diversify, evaluate, and train our future workforce and strengthen partnerships with universities and the community.
+In the FY2015-16 budget, the City is continuing a paid internship program that began the previous year with a $100,000 allocation to help diversify and train our future workforce as well as strengthen our partnerships with universities and the community.